openthread/openthread/src/cli/README.md

 Done
 ```

 We can leave some of the fields as unspecified (or use value zero).
 The unspecified fields are replaced by the corresponding OT config option definitions `OPENTHREAD_CONFIG_DNS_CLIENT_DEFAULT_{}` to form the default query config.
+Note that specifying a zero value for a boolean argument will mean _disabled_ and cannot be used to imply default behavior.

 ```bash
 > dns config fd00::2